Local Optimality of Dictator Functions with Applications to Courtade--Kumar and Li--M\'edard Conjectures: Introduction

 \subsection{Our Contributions}

 Rearrangement and majorization techniques are efficient tools in proving geometric inequalities.
 Such techniques were also used in the study of the noise stability problem \cite{borell1985geometric,kindler2015remarks,chen2024optimality}.
 In this paper, we investigate the majorization of $T_{\rho}f$ for a Boolean function $f$, and connect it to the noise stability.
-We then use this majorization and hypercontractivity inequalities to provide upper bounds on the $\Phi$-stability.
+We then use the majorization and hypercontractivity inequalities to provide upper bounds on the $\Phi$-stability.
 By these bounds, we prove that dictator functions locally maximize the $\Phi$-stability among all balanced Boolean functions.
-Combining this with our previous bound in \cite{yu2023phi}, we provide a computer-assisted proof to show that the Courtade--Kumar conjecture is true for all $\rho\in[0,0.914]$.
+When focusing on the symmetric $q$-stability, combining this result with our previous bound, we use computer-assisted methods to prove that dictator functions maximize the symmetric $q$-stability for $q=1$ and $\rho\in[0,0.914]$ or for $q\in[1.36,2)$ and all $\rho\in[0,1]$.
+In other words, our main results are the following two theorems. \begin{theorem} The Courtade--Kumar conjecture is true for all $\rho\in[0,0.914]$. \end{theorem} \begin{theorem} The (symmetrized) Li--M\'edard conjecture is true for all $q\in[1.36,2)$ and $\rho\in[0,1]$, and also true for all $q\in(1,1.36)$ and $\rho\in[0,0.914]$. \end{theorem} For $q\in(1,1.36)$, we numerically evaluate our bound and find a region of $(q,\rho)$ for which dictator functions maximize the $q$-stability (i.e., for which the Li--M\'edard conjecture is true).
+We plot this region in Fig. \ref{fig:rho_q}.
+In addition, it is also interesting to consider the case $q\in(0,1)$.
+For this case, we conjecture that dictator functions maximize both the symmetric and asymmetric $\frac{1}{2}$-stability over all balanced Boolean functions.

+\emph{Note Added:} After the submission of this work, a related study \cite{chen2025differential} by Chen, Gohari, and Nair was posted on arXiv in Feb.
+2025.
+In their work, they reduced the Courtade--Kumar conjecture to a set of conjectured inequalities involving up to $4$ variables.